python4astronomers/python4astronomers/source/files/asciifiles.rst

 ^^^^^^^^^^

-Even though it seems obvious to a human, parsing this table to get the right column names, data values and data types is not trivial.  `Asciitable`_ needed to figure out (or guess):
+Even though it seems obvious to a human, parsing this table to get the right column names, data values and data types is not trivial.  `astropy.io.ascii`_ needed to figure out (or guess):

 - Overall table format (DAOphot, CDS, RDB, Basic, etc)